shhossain/computer_science/Statements and Functions/readme.md

 In the above codes, the while loop runs until the value of i is 10.

 In a do while loop, the validity of the condition is checked at the end of loop.
 Hence, the code runs atleast once even if the provided condition is False.
+Also known as Exit-Controlled loop as condition is checked after the loop body is executed.

 If I modify the above code to a do while loop, it will print even numbers upto 12 as it checks the condition after the loop is executed.